Introduction to cancer treatment

 Your treatment depends on the type of cancer, where it is in your body, the size and whether the cancer is found in any other part of your body.

-The treatment planned by your consultantwill also take into considerationyour general health which includes any ofther health conditions you may have.
+The treatment planned by your consultant will also take into consideration your general health which includes any other health conditions you may have.

 You may have different types of treatment so understanding your treatment and the side effects can help you to cope.
-The following video and information will provide you with further general information about the different reatments available.
-Your nurse specialist or consultant will give you more specific details about any treatment planned for you.
+The following video and information will provide you with further general information about the different treatments available.
+Your nurse specialist or consultant will give you more specific details about your treatment plan.

 Different types of treatment